Will Iowa cover the spread vs. Oklahoma? Betting Trends, Record ATS

 Additional Iowa Insights & Trends

-- When Iowa totaled more than 67.5 points last season, it went 12-8 against the spread and 19-6 overall.
+- Iowa went 12-8 against the spread and 19-6 overall when it scored more than 67.5 points last season.

 Bet on this or any college basketball matchup at BetMGM